 First and foremost, you should first speak with your doctor or another healthcare provider.
 This is important before beginning any exercise while recovering from an injury.
 They will be able to provide valuable insight and advice on how to go about exercising safely during recovery.
 If you were involved in an accident and don’t have any visible injuries are you ok to skip the Doctor?
-Not necessarily, as Columbia personal injury lawyer Thomas explains.
+Thomas explains.
 “Sometimes injuries aren’t always evident immediately after an accident.”
 That’s why it’s important to follow up with your doctor to ensure that you have completely recovered.
 If your doctor says you can do some exercises, make sure to ask them about what types of exercises would be best and how often you should do them.

 2. Type Of Injury

 It’s also important to take into consideration the type of injury you have.
 This is important when deciding whether or not it would be safe to exercise while recovering from the injury.
 For example, if you have a muscle or tendon injury, light exercises such as yoga could help speed up the healing process.
 This could allow you to return to your normal activities more quickly.
 However, if you have a broken bone, it’s important to avoid any type of exercise that could put stress on the injury.
 Additionally, you could work with a personal trainer to develop the right fitness plan for you.

 In addition to the type of injury, where the injury is located on your body is also important.
 For example, with an ankle injury, you might be able to do some exercises that don’t put any stress on that leg.
 Many upper body exercises wouldn’t be affected by a leg injury.
 When it comes to head injuries, however, it’s important to avoid any type of exercise that could increase blood pressure or heart rate.
 Again your doctor should be able to advise you on this.